 Showing 97-128 of 128 items

 Lake View Park Trail is an advanced single track dirt trail, 6 miles in length.
 It's quite technical in nature, offering good descents and heart-pounding climbs.

-Just 20 miles from downtown Chicago, located in Oak Brook, IL is the Fullersburg Woods Forest Preserve.
-It’s an easy hike consisting of a 3.2-mile loop.
+The Fullersburg Woods Forest Preserve is an easy hike consisting of a 3.2-mile loop.
 The trail is good for all skill levels and offers a number of activity options.
 Nearly all of the hike follows Salt Creek as it winds around the bluff and past a few islands on its way to the historic watermill at the south tip of the park.

 Rollins Savanna Trails in beautiful Rollins Savanna Forest Preserve is a outdoor enthusiasts dream; with 5.7-miles of easy to moderate terrain and a thriving habitat to explore.
 The landscape is dotted with ponds and marshes.
 Take a walk through lush prairie and thriving wetlands and see why the National Audubon Society named it one of America’s most important bird sites in 2005.